The Benefits of Healthy Fat Foods

 So, now you know that fat does not mean FAT.
 The fats in processed junk foods are NOT good for you and WILL cause weight gain, but fats from natural foods like avocados, olives, coconuts, and grass-fed beef can be highly beneficial.
 If we want to bust through our weight loss plateau, we must stop depriving ourselves of healthy fats.

-Check out our previous post on Understanding Fats to learn more about good fat and bad fat.
+Check out our Ultimate Guide on How to Burn Fat to learn more about good fat and bad fat.